DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 **New:** as of deeplabcut 2.0.7+ you can create a 3D project to combine multiple (n=2) cameras for 3D pose estimation.
 Watch a [DEMO VIDEO](https://youtu.be/Eh6oIGE4dwI) on how to use this code.

-If you want more than 2 camera support, there are several helper packages developed to work directly with DeepLabCut, i.e.: anipose.org | https://github.com/lambdaloop/anipose

 <p align="center">
 <img src= https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1560968522350-COKR986AQESF5N1N7QNK/ke17ZwdGBToddI8pDm48kNaO57GzHjWqV-xM6jVvY6ZZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpyR5k0u27ivMv3az5DOhUvLuYQefjfUWYPEDVexVC_mSas4X78tjQKn3yE00zHvnK8/3D_maousLarger.gif?format=750w width="85%">
  </p>